syberalexis/puppet-thanos/REFERENCE.md

 Data type: `Optional[String]`

 Name of HTTP request header used for dynamic prefixing of UI links and redirects.
   This option is ignored if web.external-prefix argument is set.
   Security risk: enable this option only if a reverse proxy in front of thanos is resetting the header.
-The --web.prefix-header=X-Forwarded-Prefix option can be useful, for example, if Thanos UI is served via Traefik reverse proxy with PathPrefixStrip option enabled, which sends the stripped prefix value in
+  The --web.prefix-header=X-Forwarded-Prefix option can be useful, for example, if Thanos UI is served via Traefik reverse proxy with PathPrefixStrip option enabled, hich sends the stripped prefix value in  X-Forwarded-Prefix header.
-  X-Forwarded-Prefix header.
 This allows thanos UI to be served on a sub-path.

 Default value: `undef`